Minnesota

 May 2019 — Sneaky Pete's bar in downtown Minneapolis.

-Abandoned Railroad Bridge, Nicollet Island, Minneapolis
+Abandoned Railroad Bridge on Nicollet Island, Minneapolis

-Abandoned Railroad Bridge, Nicollet Island, Minneapolis
+Abandoned Railroad Bridge on Nicollet Island, Minneapolis

 May 2019 — An abandoned wooden railroad bridge curves over the Mississippi River at Nicollet Island in Minneapolis, a quiet remnant of the city’s industrial past.
 Once part of a freight spur serving nearby mills and factories, the structure now stands unused, adorned with graffiti and framed by spring foliage.
 In the background, the tan brick towers of Riverplace and surrounding condominium developments reflect the area’s transformation from rail and river commerce to modern urban living.